antsec/windows-installer/README.md

 # Installation

 On some systems an custom installation or modification is required.
-The  systems below require an custom installation.
+The  systems below require an non-standard installation.
 Please consult the paragraph "Custom installations and modifications" for these systems.

 * Domain Controllers
 * IIS Servers